OpenTreeOfLife/peyotl/README.md

 Several parts of the setup.py, logging, documentation, and test suite were based on Jeet Sukumraran's work in the [DendroPy](http://pythonhosted.org/DendroPy/) package.

+The tree/node iteration functions in peyotl.phylo.tree are also adapted from DendroPy.

 The sortattr.xslt stylesheet (which is only used in round-trip testing) is from http://stackoverflow.com/questions/1429991/using-xsl-to-sort-attributes